opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

     private void showHistogram(Mat frame, boolean gray){ ... }

 First thing we need to do is to divide the frame into other *n* frames, where *n* represents the number of channels of which our frame is composed.
-To do so we need to use the ``Core.split`` function; it need a source Mat and a List<Mat> where to put the different channels.
+To do so we need to use the ``Core.split`` function; it needs a source Mat and a List<Mat> where to put the different channels.
 Obviously if the frame is in grayscale the list will have just one element.

 .. code-block: java